torchnetwork/pod-browser/README.md

 # Deployment

-You can use `npm deploy` to deploy a Pod Manager instance to Vercel, if you create an account.
+You can use `npm deploy` to deploy a Pod Browser instance to Vercel, if you create an account.
 Alternatively, you can:

 * Run `npm run build` and `npm run start` to run the node server;